 Are there special rules for landowners?

 - Must abide by season dates, methods, limits, and tagging/checking requirements.

 - Must use landowner permits only on their qualifying property.
 To hunt on other land, landowners must purchase regular permits.

 - Must be at least 6 years old to obtain landowner permits.

 - May use their landowner permits to take deer on their land during archery deer season and all portions of the firearms season including the urban zones and antlerless portions (if their property is located in one of the open areas).

 - With 75 or more acres in more than one county must comply with landowner antlerless deer limits for each county.

 - May fill Resident Landowner Archery and/or Firearms Any-Deer permits and purchased permits.
 However, each hunter may take only two antlered deer during the archery and firearms deer hunting seasons combined and only one antlered deer during firearms season.
-For example, landowners and lessees who take an antlered deer on one firearms any-deer permit must take an antlerless deer on the other firearms any-deer permit.
+For example, landowners who take an antlered deer on one firearms any-deer permit must take an antlerless deer on the other firearms any-deer permit.
 Deer taken on a managed deer hunting permit do not count toward this limit.